meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 ### 4. Choose size

 This is where you choose the amount of RAM, storage, and CPU cores your droplet will have.
-Select your plan.
+Select your plan based on your needs.
 Plans start at $5 (click on "See all plans" for more options).
 Memory-optimized options will give you better results for a production environment on big datasets.

 ![Selecting the plan based on your usage](/digitalocean/select-plan.png)